Coast Guard suspends search for 5 fishermen after Seattle-managed crab boat sinks in Alaska

 Gordon Kristjanson, a retired Washington-based crab boat captain, described the skipper as a good fisherman and an industry fixture.

-The Scandies Rose went down about five miles southeast of Sutwik Island, off the Alaska Peninsula in the southwest part of the state.
+The Scandies Rose went down about 5 miles southeast of Sutwik Island, off the Alaska Peninsula in the southwest part of the state.

 The crew faced tough conditions Tuesday night.
-A National Weather Service marine forecast called for gale-force winds, seas up to 21 feet and alerted mariners to heavy freezing spray, which can form ice on a boat and if not knocked off, reduce stability.
+A weather-service marine forecast called for gale-force winds, seas up to 21 feet and alerted mariners to heavy freezing spray, which can form ice on a boat and if not knocked off, reduce stability.

-“It was pretty harsh conditions out there,” said Louise Fode, a National Weather Service meteorologist based in Anchorage.
+“It was pretty harsh conditions out there,” said Louise Fode, a meteorologist based in Anchorage.

 The two crew who were rescued were wearing survival suits that help protect against the cold water.
 They were taken to a hospital in Kodiak where they were in stable condition Wednesday night, according to the Coast Guard.